Quansight-Labs/numpy_pytorch_interop/blogpost/post.md

 Quansight engineers have implemented support for tracing through NumPy code via `torch.compile` in PyTorch 2.1.
-This feature leverages PyTorch's compiler to generate efficient fused vectorized code without having to modify your original code.
+This feature leverages PyTorch's compiler to generate efficient fused vectorized code without having to modify your original NumPy code.
 Even more, it also allows for executing NumPy functions on CUDA just by running them through `torch.compile` under `torch.device("cuda")`!